hossein1387/ZYBO/README.md

 # What is this?

 This repository contains my Linux builds and projects for ZYBO Zynq dev board.
-It also provides steps to manually boot linux on the
-ARM host of the ZYNQ.
+It also provides steps to manually boot linux on the ARM host of the ZYNQ. **This is a custom build of linux for zynq with minimal utils.
+Maybe a better soloution for you is to use PetaLinux?**

 ## Booting Manually: